mmiszczyk/lilypond-scheme-hacking/README.md

 a vulnerability in Score extension for Mediawiki engine.
 Said extension allowed rendering musical scores based on ABC or Lilypond code, with Lilypond backend being run without safe mode.
+The issue has been assigned CVE identifier CVE-2020-29007.

 Because other sandboxing settings disallowed network connectivity, the code here doesn't spawn any sort of bind or reverse shell.